percona/pg_tde/documentation/docs/global-key-provider-configuration/kmip-openbao.md

 * `url` is the URL of the Vault server
 * `mount` is the mount point where the keyring should store the keys
 * [optional] `ca_path` is the path of the CA file used for SSL verification
+* [optional] `namespace` is the namespace within the OpenBao server.
+Read more about the [namespace support in OpenBao](https://openbao.org/blog/namespaces-announcement/)` (NOTE: You can use a namespace without ca_path.
+In this case, specify NULL as the ca_path value)

 The following example is for testing purposes only.
 Use secure tokens and proper SSL validation in production environments: